pebreo/pebreo.github.io/BeginningGame.md

 ## the plan
 This book describes an ambitious plan to upgrade humanity.
 Here it is in a nutshell.

 First and foremosst, we must adopt an antifragile mindset.
 Let's embrace the messiness of life with an **antifragile mindset**.
-We're not just built to endure, we can actually thrive on the unexpected.
-Think of ...
+We're not just built to endure, we can actually thrive on the inevitable lows of life.
+Think of hydra: cut off a head, two more grow.

 Next, time to upgrade love.
 Maybe traditional models don't quite fit everyone.
 Let's **destigmatize** exploring different relationship structures, like polyamory or ethical non-monogamy (ENM) ones.
 Afterall, but core of relationship doesn't change: honesty, communication, and vulnerability.
 And its time to upgrade our relationships.